Carmakers fail privacy test, give owners little or no control on personal data they collect

 “Cars seem to have really flown under the privacy radar and I’m really hoping that we can help remedy that because they are truly awful,” said Jen Caltrider, the study’s research lead.
 “Cars have microphones and people have all kinds of sensitive conversations in them.
 Cars have cameras that face inward and outward.”

-Cars scored worst for privacy among more than a dozen product categories — fitness trackers, reproductive-health apps, vehicles and smart speakers and other connected home appliances — that Mozilla has studied since 2017.
+Cars scored worst for privacy among more than a dozen product categories — including fitness trackers, reproductive-health apps, smart speakers and other connected home appliances — that Mozilla has studied since 2017.

-Not one of the 25 car brands studied — chosen for their popularity in Europe and North America — met the minimum privacy standards of Mozilla, which promotes open-source, public interest technologies and maintains the Firefox browser.
+Not one of the 25 car brands whose privacy notices were reviewed — chosen for their popularity in Europe and North America — met the minimum privacy standards of Mozilla, which promotes open-source, public interest technologies and maintains the Firefox browser.
 By contrast, 37% of the mental health apps the non-profit reviewed this year did.

 “Increasingly, most cars are wiretaps on wheels,” said Albert Fox Cahn, a technology and human rights fellow at Harvard's Carr Center for Human Rights Policy.
 “The electronics that drivers pay more and more money to install are collecting more and more data on them and their passengers."